Sreeja0410/my_bot/README.md

 7) To deactivate voice assistance, simply say a command like "Deactivate Voice Assistance" or "Stop Listening."

-The Smart Blind Assistance Stick empowers users to navigate their surroundings independently and confidently.
+The Smart Assistance Stick empowers users to navigate their surroundings independently and confidently.
 With its voice assistance, obstacle detection, and object recognition capabilities, it provides a comprehensive and safe navigation experience for visually impaired individuals.